microsoft/NubesGen/docs/gitops-overview.md

 Advanced users can still benefit from Terraform, a well-known and beloved tool used by Ops people worldwide.

-## How does this work behind-the scenes?
+## How does this work behind-the-scenes?

 When choosing the `GitOps` option, NubesGen generates a GitHub Action next to its normal Terraform configuration.